 Reading and understanding academic sources (ex: scholarly journal articles) can be a challenging part of the research process.
 The Anatomy of a Scholarly Article video (3:12 minutes) provides strategies for reading scholarly articles.
 The Reading Scholarly Articles handouts (Word file links) outline the structure of a scholarly article within different disciplines.
-Note: If you decide the article you've found is relevant to your research question then carefully read each section of the article and take notes.

 The Evaluating Sources for Credibility video (3:22 minutes) introduces the concept of evaluating information to determine a source's credibility.